 White Chocolate: Use a good quality chocolate, not chocolate chips.
 Most white chocolate chips are made with sugar and oils and don’t have much cocoa butter (so why are they called chocolate?
 Beats me.)
 But in bar form, especially eating bar form (from the candy section at the grocery store, not the baking section) white chocolate comes in much better quality.
 I always use Lindt White which I buy in bulk or whenever it’s on sale at the store.
 If you want something super high quality, buy Valrhona’s white chocolate feves.
 ALSO, I didn’t want to tell you this because it negates a bit part of the recipe, lol, but if you are really not into the idea of caramelizing and can spend the extra $ then Valrhona – who invented the caramelizing technique, makes their own cwc feves which they call Dulcey!

 Rye Flour: There are a variety of rye flours, some light and some dark.
 I used KAF’s blend which is a medium mill.
 Light rye would work great too but I’d avoid pumpernickel.
-You may use oat flour (store-bought; not homemade as it won’t be as finely ground) or even all-purpose if you like.
+You may use oat flour (store-bought; not homemade as it won’t be as finely ground) or even a high protein all-purpose (like KAF) if you like.